Talk with us:

 CNB has two geographically separate data centers supported by uninterrupted power supplies (UPS) and back-up diesel generators, which are tested regularly.
 Critical applications are replicated at the Bank's recovery center.
 In addition, there are designated alternate work area locations to relocate critical operations personnel during an emergency.

 Business continuity plans are regularly exercised to demonstrate the CNB's ability to continue normal operations with our clients, business partners, and internal staff in the event of a business disruption.
-These exercises, which include full recovery of the infrastructure and critical applications, are conducted multiple times each year.
+These exercises, which include recovery of the infrastructure and critical applications, are conducted regularly and no less than once every twelve months.
 All plans are maintained on an on-going basis.

 As a regulated organization, all components of the Business Continuity Program, as well as the planning and outcome of continuity exercises, are reviewed and validated at least annually by CNB's Board of Directors, the Audit Committee of the Board, and the OCC (Office of the Comptroller of the Currency).